evan-jm/Game-of-Life/README.md

 # Game-of-Life
-Recreating Conrad's Game of Life in Java
+Recreating Conway's Game of Life in Java